RebecaBaruch/login-template-js/README.md

 ```

 ## Logging in
-As it's just for experimentation, you can try to logging in using the following user data:
+As it's just for experimentation, you can try to log in using the following user data:
 ```
 const userData = {
     userEmail: "fredbmuniz@gmail.com",